-DNA Dog Food (Dried-N-Alive) receives the Advisor’s top rating of 5 stars.
+DNA Dog Food receives the Advisor’s top rating of 5 stars.

-The DNA Dog Food product line includes 4 kibbles, each claimed to meet AAFCO nutrient profiles for all life stages.
+The DNA Dried-N-Alive product line includes four dehydrated dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-Dried-N-Alive Chicken Formula dog food was selected to represent the others in the line for this review.
+DNA Dried-N-Alive Chicken Formula was selected to represent the other products in the line for this review.

 Dried-N-Alive Chicken Formula